Hardy spaces associated with One-dimensional Dunkl transform for $\frac{2\lambda}{2\lambda+1}<p\leq1$

-for functions $u(x,y)$, $v(x,y)$ on the domain $\{(x, y): x>0, y>0\}$.
-In sight of the whole half-plane $\RR_{+}^{2} = \{(x,y): x \in \RR, y> 0\}$, the study in \cite{MS} is restricted to the case when u is even in x and v is odd in x in the Formula (\ref{lam-c-r}) for $p\geq1$, and the nonsymmetry of u and v leads to some ambiguous treatments in any further study.
-Very little progress has been made on the real characterization and the real-variable method in \cite{MS} on the upper half plane for the case $p<1$.
+They developed in this setting a theory parallel to the classical case associated to the Euclidean Laplacian.
+In \cite{MS}, definitions of Poisson kernels, harmonic functions, conjugate functions and fractional integrals associated with $\triangle_{B\lambda}$ are given.
+Results parallel to the classical case about $L^p((0,\infty), x^{2\lambda}dx)$-boundedness, $1\leq p<\infty$, for these operators were obtained.
+In sight of the whole half-plane $\RR_{+}^{2} = \{(x,y): x \in \RR, y> 0\}$, the study in \cite{MS} is restricted to the case when u is even in x and v is odd in x, and the nonsymmetry of u and v lead to some ambiguous treatments in any further study.
+And very little progress has been made on the real characterization and the real-variable method in \cite{MS} on the upper half plane for the case $p<1$.